ryangerardwilson/rtutor/courses/python.md

     # 5. num_boost_round (or n_estimators)
     # This is just how many trees you slap into your boosting team - the number of
     # boosting iterations.
-    # - Few rounds (low num, say 50-100): Trains fast, but might underfit - the
-    #   team isn't big enough to cover all the errors.
-    # - Many rounds (high num, like 500+): Builds a stronger squad, fixing more
-    #   residuals for better accuracy.
-But watch out: without early stopping or a
-    #   low learning rate, you risk overfitting as the model keeps hammering away.
-    #   Use validation sets to halt when it stops improving - no point wasting CPU
-    #   cycles on diminishing returns.
+You can think of it as a 'dance partner' of learning
+    # rate/ eta.
+    # - Low learning rate/eta -> requires higher n_estimators (500+)
+    # - High learning rate/eta -> requires low n_esimators (50-100)

-#### Lesson 1C: XGBoost Intuition (lambda, subsample, colsample_bytree)
+#### Lesson 2C: XGBoost Intuition (lambda, subsample, colsample_bytree)

     # 6. lambda (L2 regularization)
-    # This is your whip for keeping those tree weights in line - it's the L2
-    # regularization term that adds a penalty for big, flashy coefficients in the
+    # Lambda is XGBoost's knob for L2 regularization.
+Adds a penalty for big,
+    # flashy coefficients in the leaves.
-    # leaves.
-Think of it as taxing the hell out of overconfident predictions to
-    # promote humility.
     # - Low lambda (close to 0): Lets trees go wild with big swings in predictions.
     #   Fine if your data's clean, but on noisy crap?
 Expect overfitting - model's
     #   chasing ghosts instead of real patterns.